girlbossceo/conduwuit/debian/README.md

 # conduwuit for Debian

 Information about downloading and deploying the Debian package.
 This may also be referenced for other `apt`-based distros such as Ubuntu.

 ### Installation

 It is recommended to see the [generic deployment guide](../deploying/generic.md) for further information if needed as usage of the Debian package is generally related.

 ### Configuration

 When installed, the example config is placed at `/etc/conduwuit/conduwuit.toml` as the default config.
-At the minimum, you will need to change your `server_name` here.
+The config mentions things required to be changed before starting.

 You can tweak more detailed settings by uncommenting and setting the config options in `/etc/conduwuit/conduwuit.toml`.

 ### Running